xinqilin/xinqilin/README.md

 - I'm Bill, work in Taipei city ,Taiwan
 - Backend-Engineer / Web Developer
 - Android work experience about eight month
-- Skill in Java, also interested in Kotlin and Golang
+- Skill in Java, Kotlin also interested in Golang
 - A little frontend work experience in react
 - Pleased to meet you!